-New research reviews from the NIPCC website and any additional relevant scientific studies shall be added to research and commentary that appeared in the earlier volumes in the Climate Change Reconsidered series.
+Summaries of new research shall be added to research and commentary that appeared in the earlier volumes in the Climate Change Reconsidered series.
 Earlier material should be condensed or summarized as necessary to direct attention to the best available research and to indicate when older studies have been superseded by newer research.

 Writing Process and Guidelines

 Acceptable source material for volumes in the Climate Change Reconsidered series is material published by respected research organizations, peer-reviewed scientific journals, books published by recognized and credible publishers, or government agencies (primarily reporting data and not analysis).
 Newspapers and magazines should be cited only when used to document news of events or to quote public officials.
 Priority should always be given to authors willing to make their data available for public inspection and testing.

 Recognizing that peer review procedures at some academic journals have been misused to block the publication of research that is contrary to the views of editors or influential figures in the climate science establishment, with the Chapter Lead Authors’ approval, consideration will be given to including material from non-peer-reviewed sources when credible and important scientific findings are not available elsewhere.
 All source material shall be cited and referenced according to standard professional protocol.